Robbie English, Broker and REALTOR

 • Unpaid taxes from previous owners

 Here’s the catch: just because they’re excluded doesn’t mean they’re invalid.
 These issues exist.
-You’re just not insured against them.
+You’re simply not insured against them.

-Schedule C contains the terms and conditions that must be met before the policy becomes valid and remains enforceable.
-Think of it as the legal glue.
+Schedule C contains the terms and conditions that must be met before the policy becomes valid and remains enforceable — think of it as the legal glue holding your coverage together.
+This includes:

 • Payment requirements